 Make sure your chin remains tucked.
 I know it is tempting to watch yourself in the mirror, but cranking your head back to see yourself will promote hyperextension of the spine, which also is no bueno.

 The Valsalva Maneuver

 Air matters!
 Really, technically, air is matter.
 Matter is anything that has mass and takes up space.
 Today, we do not care that air has mass.
 We do, however, care that air takes up space.
 When you inhale, your lungs fill with air.
 When you brace your abs while your lungs are still full, pressure within you increases (this is called intra-abdominal pressure).
 This pressure reinforces your core.
 Research confirms this, too (2).
-Remember what I harped on earlier, core strength is vital for spinal protection.
+Remember, core strength is vital for spinal protection.

 Here’s how with the squat

 - stand up and begin to exhale halfway through or wait until the motion is completed